sivareddyit/qubership-envgene/docs/application-manifest.md

 6. Application Manifest should be based CycloneDX specification.
 Alternative formats may be considered
 7. Application Manifest must be generated via dedicated CLI tool
 8. Application Manifest must be generated at the application build stage
-9. Application Manifest build must use the "new builder's" input contract
+9. Application Manifest build should use the "new builder's" input contract
 10. The [Effective Set](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#effective-set-v20) the structure may change

 ## Open questions